Dodgers option Gavin Lux, sign pitcher Jake McGee

+“He brings success and experience.
+He knows some of the guys already along with the division.
+His pitch mix fits our club well,” Roberts said.

+McGee had a less than auspicious Dodgers’ debut.
+He allowed back-to-back home runs to Albert Pujols and Brian Goodwin during the seventh inning against the Los Angeles Angels on Tuesday night.
+McGee worked two-thirds of an inning and allowed two runs on three hits during the Dodgers’ 6-4 victory.

-McGee agreed to a $27 million, three-year deal with the Rockies ahead of the 2018 season.
-He is owed $3,518,519 in prorated salary this year, of which the Dodgers are responsible for the $208,704 prorated share of the minimum, and the Rockies also responsible for the $2 million buyout of his $9 million option for 2021.
+McGee — whose arsenal is mainly a fastball and a slider — agreed to a $27 million, three-year deal with the Rockies ahead of the 2018 season.
+He is owed $3,518,519 in prorated salary this year, of which the Dodgers are responsible for the $208,704 prorated share of the minimum, and the Rockies are responsible for the $2 million buyout of his $9 million option for 2021.

 To make room on the 40-man roster, the Dodgers transferred right-hander Jimmy Nelson to the 45-day injured list.
 Nelson had season-ending back surgery on July 6.
 He signed with the team in January after spending six years with Milwaukee.